-Welcome to the Ashby Group at the University of Bath!
+Welcome to the Eco-Evo Theory Group at the University of Bath, led by Dr Ben Ashby.
 We are based in the Department of Mathematical Sciences, but we are also affiliated with the Milner Centre for Evolution.

 The goal of our research is to better understand the ecology and evolution of hosts and their parasites (“parasite” is taken in the broadest sense of the word to include bacteria and viruses as well as helminths and ticks).
 We’re especially interested in coevolution, which is a process of reciprocal adaptations by hosts to defend themselves against parasites, and counter-adaptations by parasites to overcome or avoid host defences.

 We use mathematical models and simulations to understand how parasites and the infectious diseases they cause evolve, for example to infect a broader or narrower range of hosts, or to become more or less virulent, and in turn, how hosts evolve to defend themselves through traits such as resistance, tolerance, and mate choice.
 We also collaborate with some fantastic experimentalists to combine theoretical and empirical research.
 Read more about our research below, or view our publications.

 - How do environmental and genetic factors affect host-parasite coevolution?

 - How do parasites influence the evolution of host reproductive strategies?

 - How do hosts and parasites (co)evolve in complex communities?